hglanz/AcousticsApp-Summer2019/README.md

   * Additions to the app (most important to least important):

     i.
-Make the 3 graphs (spectrogram, oscillogram, spectrum) interactive via playback button and zoom feature
+Make the 3 graphs (spectrogram, oscillogram, spectrum) interactive via playback button (done) and zoom feature

     ii.
 For the spectrum

         a.
-2 red lines should be thicker/bolder
+2 red lines should be thicker/bolder (done)

         b.
 Could be interactive via dragging of red lines by user